vushe/vushe.github.io/portfolio.md

         Website for <strong>Etec Automation Oy</strong>.
         Based on CMS <strong>Concrete5</strong>.
 Layout design and coding.
     - Layout design and coding.
+    - >-
+        Promo website for largest power plant in Finland.
+        Based on CMS <strong>Concrete5</strong>.
+Layout design and coding
     - Layout design and coding.
     - HTML5 programming.
     - Layout design and coding.